 For a small, independent sewing pattern company, several options exist for publishing sewing patterns for the home sewing market.

 Printing patterns on a large format office printer offers ultimate flexibility to the home business entrepreneur.
 If only a handful of designs are ever intended for publication, then contracting printing through one of the methods described above is best to avoid investment in equipment.
-However, if multiple patterns are desired, a large format printer allows patterns to be printed on demand, reducing investment in inventory.
+However, if multiple patterns are desired, a large format printer allows patterns to be printed on demand, reducing investment in inventory and preventing older patterns with a smaller demand from going out of stock.
 Komar is a full-service paper converter and can cut 30 lb. plotter paper to fit your printer's width.
 Komar paper is ideal for pattern printing on large format printers.
 Our article on sewing pattern paper provides a complete overview of paper options.
 While large format pattern printers are available in widths up to 72 inches (1.83 meters), staying with a 40 to 45 inch (1 meter) width printer will allow much easier loading of paper rolls.
 Rolls any larger must be handled by two strong people, something not always possible for the home entrepreneur.
 The occasional pattern piece that exceeds this width can be printed in two sections with joining marks noted.

 If black-and-white printing is desired, the Ioline brand is the most reliable, economical choice recognized by most industry experts.
 Ioline printers work with all types of sewing pattern software, a crucial feature.
 The ink utilized is standard HP ink that is available everywhere.
 An important consideration is that this ink is not water-resistant, so excessive steam from a home iron could smear the ink.
 Ioline printer speed is optimized for sewing patterns and is up to four times faster than standard inkjet printers.

 Pattern instruction guides can be printed in many formats, including saddle-stitched booklets.
 The traditional large folded sheet format would be easy for a local printer to run on a press, but using a booklet format that can be copied on a standard copy machine eliminates the need for printing plates and allows for small printing runs for a home entrepreneur.
 A booklet format also provides greater flexibility for changes if mistakes are discovered later.
 If the pattern instructions are short, they can be copied on 11"x17" paper and folded in quarters with no binding required.
-Longer instructions might be copied on letter-sized paper that is then cut in half and bound along the short edge with side staples.
+Longer instructions might be copied on letter-sized paper that is then cut in half and bound along the short edge with side staples, though it may be difficult for a booklet in this format to lie open on a table unless flexible paper is used.
 A benefit of designing a format that can be copied on letter-sized paper is that the machine for copying is smaller and paper is easier to handle.
 The goal with an instruction guide is to ensure that it is small enough to fit into whatever pattern packaging is desired.
 Care should also be taken to ensure that the paper is flexible enough to lie open easily on a table with whatever binding method is used.
-This is why binding along the short edge is helpful, so that the weight of the longer edge can hold the booklet open.
+Another option to help with a bound booklet lying open would be a saddle-stitched booklet from 11"x17" cut in half so that the short edge is bound and the weight of the longer edge will hold the booklet open.

 In this article, we have looked at methods for sewing pattern designers to put their work into print.
 McCall offers a complete package of printing that is the easiest option for someone who is starting out and has a budget for a 1,000-piece minimum printing run.
 For the more ambitious sewing pattern publisher, working through a local offset printing press facility could be rewarding with a cost reduction in printing, but many details will need to be handled separately, from sourcing pattern paper to determining instruction guide and packaging formats.
 Finally, purchasing a large format printer to bring printing into your home office offers incredible flexibility for print-on-demand patterns.
 However, digital pattern software and equipment will be required for that method in order to transfer patterns to the printer digitally.
+If someone who is familiar with sourcing printing on heavier tissue would like to share their information contacting us, that would be so appreciated!
 Most of all, if you have a dream of one day becoming a published patternmaker, keep the dream alive!
 It is possible, and the home sewing market is bursting with potential for anyone who produces innovative, well-fitting patterns.